Get expert tax and accounting help!

 • The claim window is finite.
 In California it is generally the later of three years from the return due date or six months from the overpayment, so older overpayments expire quietly.

-The deadline varies by state.
-California sets it at the later of three years from the return due date or six months from the date you overpaid.
-Texas allows four years from the date the tax was due.
+The money is recoverable, but not indefinitely, and the deadline varies by state.
+California sets it at the later of three years from the return due date or six months from the date you overpaid; Texas allows four years from the date the tax was due.
+Sales tax recovery services find those overpayments before the window closes and file the claims that bring the money back.

 01